openweb3-io/waas-openapi/go/internal/openapi/docs/CreateTransferRequestSource.md

 ### NewCreateTransferRequestSource

-`func NewCreateTransferRequestSource(sourceType string, walletId string, address string, ) *CreateTransferRequestSource`
+`func NewCreateTransferRequestSource(sourceType TransferSourceType, walletId string, address string, ) *CreateTransferRequestSource`

 NewCreateTransferRequestSource instantiates a new CreateTransferRequestSource object This constructor will assign default values to properties that have it defined,